Study overseas in an approved international exchange or similar program. Repeatable four times. CR/NC only. Pre: consent of academic advisor.

 Concepts, problems, and opportunities in marketing within its competitive, political-legal, economic, social and global environments.
 Social responsibility and ethics.
 Marketing research.
 Consumer and businessto-business segmentation and positioning.
 Strategic marketing planning.
 Students may not earn credit for BUS 312 and TIM 304.

 Introduction to the theory and practice of financial management: analysis and decision making for asset management, capital budgeting, capital structure, and dividend policy.
 Prerequisite for all other finance courses.
-Pre: ACC 201, and ACC 200 or ACC 202, ECON 130 and ECON 131; or consent.
+Pre: ACC 200 and ACC 210, ECON 130 and ECON 131; or consent.

 Analysis of theories and concepts underlying domestic and global organizational management, including behavioral and personnel issues.
 Emphasis on leadership, team-work, cultural differences in the Asia Pacific region.
 Prerequisite to all other advanced management courses.
 Students may not receive credit for BUS 315 and TIM 303.
 Pre: PSY 100 or SOC 100.